x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

     ![In the new connector wizard, verify the settings and click Save.](../../media/a9b67424-159d-45b8-9296-d103ca8eac87.png)

-### Use the Exchange Management Shell to create an inbound connector to receive messages from the email add-on service
+### Use Exchange Online PowerShell to create an inbound connector to receive messages from the email add-on service

-To create the inbound connector from the email add-on service in the Exchange Management Shell, use this syntax:
+To create the inbound connector from the email add-on service in Exchange Online PowerShell, use this syntax:

 ```
 New-InboundConnector -Name "<Descriptive Name>" -SenderDomains * -ConnectorType OnPremises -RequireTls $true -RestrictDomainsToCertificate $true -TlsSenderCertificateName <CertificateDomainName> [-CloudServicesMailEnabled $true]